rage/programming-23/data/part-10/3-oo-programming-techniques.md

 The function goes through the items in the list one by one, and keeps track of how many of the items were positive.

 It is possible to make your own classes iterable, too.
 This is useful when the core purpose of the class involves storing a collection of items.
-Our Bookshelf class from a previous section would be a good candidate, as it would make sense to use a `for` loop to go through the books on the shelf.
-The same applies to a student register.
+The Bookshelf class from a previous example would be a good candidate, as it would make sense to use a `for` loop to go through the books on the shelf.
+The same applies to, say, a student register.
 Being able to iterate through the collection of students could be useful.

 To make a class iterable you must implement the iterator methods `__iter__` and  `__next__`.
 We will return to the specifics of these methods after the following example: